telltaleatheist/clippy/AI_SETUP_GUIDE.md

 ## Conclusion

-The new AI setup system makes Clippy approachable for all users, whether they're tech-savvy or complete beginners.
+The new AI setup system makes ClipChimp approachable for all users, whether they're tech-savvy or complete beginners.
 By making AI optional and providing clear, step-by-step guidance, users can choose their preferred experience without feeling overwhelmed or forced into complex setup processes.